Commercial Property Insurance

 Tech companies rely on their computers and other expensive electronics on a daily basis.

-If a thief breaks into your office and makes off with thousands of dollars' worth of monitors, PCs, and laptops, a commercial property policy will cover the cost of replacing the stolen items.
+If a thief breaks into your office and makes off with thousands of dollars in monitors, PCs, and laptops, a commercial property policy would cover the cost of replacing the stolen items.

 Construction